 Charity scheme gives Scottish organ donor register a boost by Rosie Loft

-Over a 1,000 people from black, Asian and ethnic minority groups in Scotland have been inspired to sign the organ donor register, thanks to the work of Kidney Research UK.
+Over a 1,000 people from minority ethnic groups in Scotland have been inspired to sign the organ donor register, thanks to the work of Kidney Research UK.

 The charity-led initiative is funded by the Scottish Government and has been running for over five years in Scotland, predominantly in Glasgow and Edinburgh.

 Kidney Research UK’s scheme uses peer educators, who are volunteers from communities at high risk of kidney disease, to help dispel myths and improve understanding around the importance of organ donation.

 Often attending places of worship and community events, volunteers talk to people about kidney health, organ donation and the shortage of organ donors.

 The Scottish project centres on people from South Asian communities, as well as engaging with and encouraging all communities on these issues.